Basilivs/STM32-BME688-Sensor-BSEC-Library-Integration/README.md

-# BSEC Library Integration on STM32 with the BME688 Sensor
+# BSEC Library Integration on STM32

 To be implemented...